Emma DeSouza: Career

+DeSouza writes for several publications as a political commentator including the Irish Times, The Guardian, Byline Times, the Irish News, The National, Euronews, Irish Examiner, and Journal.ie.

 DeSouza's other campaign work includes voting rights for Irish citizens abroad and campaigning for full implementation of the Good Friday Agreement.
-In July 2021, DeSouza was announced as the Chairperson of the All-island Women's Forum, DeSouza said, "The appetite for meaningful structures to provide greater engagement and understanding on this island is evident from the overwhelming interest we have received in the formation of this forum."
+In 2021 she led in creating the All-island Women's Forum within the National Women's Council of Ireland, acting as Chair and Facilitator for 2021 and 2022.
+DeSouza said, "The appetite for meaningful structures to provide greater engagement and understanding on this island is evident from the overwhelming interest we have received in the formation of this forum."
 The Forum operates as a cross-border peacebuilding structure.

-DeSouza was one of a number of high-profile people targeted by the columnist Eoghan Harris under his anonymous Twitter account Barbara J. Pym.
+DeSouza was one of several people targeted by the columnist Eoghan Harris under his anonymous Twitter account Barbara J. Pym.
 According to DeSouza, "Much of the abuse was levied at Northern Ireland nationalists, or those deemed nationalists by Harris".

 DeSouza ran as an independent candidate in Fermanagh and South Tyrone at the 2022 Northern Ireland Assembly election.
 She said she believed the election had the potential to significantly disrupt the status quo of Northern politics and that "[k]ey to that change will be independent voices unafraid to join the growing demographic of 'others' not content being shuffled into outdated political movements with partisan ideals".
 She received 249 votes and was eliminated on the first count.

+In 2023 DeSouza founded a new Civic-led participatory structure ahead of 25th anniversary of the Belfast/Good Friday Agreement.
+The Civic Initiative brings together a wide-range of civic society groups to work in advancing peace, reconciliation and well-being in Northern Ireland.
+Announcing the Initiative DeSouza said, : "Communities across Northern Ireland have never lacked ideas, but we are concerned at the lack of structure and framework necessary to harness those ideas – the Civic Initiative aims to provide such a structure."

+In March 2023 DeSouza spoke at a conference in Washington DC alongside Secretary Hillary Clinton, Taoiseach Leo Varadkar, former President Mary Robinson and others.
+DeSouza was introduced as a next generation leader in peacebuilding and spoke of a need to refocus on implementing the Belfast Good Friday Agreement.

+In September 2023 DeSouza was announced as the Director of a transatlantic policy programme with New York based diplomacy NGO the National Committee on American Foreign Policy.